rioki/spdr/README.md

 server.stop
 ```

-The client is implemented in a similar fassion:
+The client is implemented in a similar fashion:

 ```cpp
 auto client = spdr::Node{CHAT_PROTOCOL_ID};